smtrz/MarvelApp/README.md

 - Jetpack
   - Lifecycle - Observe Android lifecycles and handle UI states upon the lifecycle changes.
   - ViewModel - Manages UI-related data holder and lifecycle aware.
 Allows data to survive configuration changes such as screen rotations.
-  - Paging3  - Manages seemless data loading and caches data in viewmodel scope
+  - Remote Madiator with Paging3  - Manages seemless data loading and caches data in viewmodel scope
+  - offline support: Persist marvel character and details with ROOM
   - Navigation - For screen navigation and data passing
   - Compose   - For designing the composable UI

-## Unit Tests
+## Unit & Instrumentation Tests
-- Paging3 Unit test
+- Database instrumentation tests
+- PagingSource with room needs some fixes
 - ViewModel Unit Test with Fake Repository is also present in the app.

 ## Open API